 - To strengthen existing regulatory frameworks that support increased uptake of processed and safe use of manure from commercial poultry farms.

-- To optimize poultry manure processing technology for mitigating antimicrobial residues and bacterial antimicrobial resistance.
+- To optimise poultry manure processing technology for mitigating antimicrobial residues and bacterial antimicrobial resistance.

-- To build a business case for value added poultry manure from farm to end users and propose means for commercialization and guidance for up-scaling past the project period.
+- To build a business case for value added poultry manure from farm to end users and propose means for commercialisation and guidance for scaling-up after the project period.

-- To evaluate the impact of the developed manure processing technology on employment/income, manure quality and value and reduced antimicrobial resistant contamination.
+- To evaluate the impact of the manure processing technology on employment/income, manure quality and value, and reduced antimicrobial resistant contamination.